 Just how long is this story supposed to be?

 To make your life a little easier here is a helpful breakdown of fiction and non-fiction writing types and the approximate word count.
 I’m using word count because much of our writing nowadays is online, and it’s harder to determine the final page count for, say, a blog.

 Blog posts – blog posts are odd for pinning down your word count.
 Why?
 Well, blog posts come in a variety of formats and serve different purposes, such as lead generation or pillar posts for your website.
 At a minimum, your blog post should be between 300 and 500, but it can run as long as 5,000.
 Your blog should be as long as it needs to be to get your story across.
 Here’s a breakdown of some popular formats.

 - What Is (questions that need answered) – 1,300 to 1,700 words

 Longform content – articles, free guides, and anything that requires multiple chapters and their own URL should range somewhere between 5,000-15,000 words.

 Case studies – 500 to 1,500 words.
 This should cover a summary of the case study, the problem that was being evaluated, the solution, the results, and why the results matter.

 Traditional Non-Fiction Writing

 White papers – white papers typically are used in business to educate an audience about a specific subject.
-They’re basically an advance problem-solving guide.
+They’re basically an advanced problem-solving guide.
 This is the one category that I will specify a page count: 6 to 12 pages.
-At the minimum, your white paper should be 3,000 to 5,000 words.
+At the minimum, your white paper should be 3,000 to 5,000.